jrief/django-formset/docs/source/single-form.rst

 .. _group: https://getbootstrap.com/docs/5.0/forms/form-control/

 Another unknown HTML-element in the rendered form is ``<django-error-messages ...>``.
-This element simply keeps all the potential error messages, in case a field does not validate on the client.
+This element simply keeps all the potential error messages, in case a field validation fails on the client.
 Remember that HTML5 introduced a bunch of `form controls`_ which are mapped to their Django counterparts.
-If for instance the pattern of an input field of type text does not match the specified regular expression, then the text from attribute ``type_mismatch`` is shown as error below that field.
+If for instance, the pattern of an input field of ``type="text"`` does not match the specified regular expression, then the text from attribute ``type_mismatch`` is shown as error below that field.